Realisability for Infinitary Intuitionistic Set Theory: A Notion of Transfinite Realisability

-\begin{lemma}[Universal Realisability Program] Let $\varphi(\mathbf{x})$ be an infinitary $\Delta^{\infty}_0$-formula in the language of set theory and let $\bar{X}$ be a sequence of length $\ell(\mathbf{x})$.
-There is an OTM-program $\Phi$ that takes codes of $\bar{X}$ and $\phi$ as input and returns the code of a realiser of $\varphi[\bar{X}/\mathbf{x}]$ whenever $\varphi[\bar{X}/\mathbf{x}]$ is realised.
+\begin{lemma}[Universal Realisability Program] There is an OTM-program $\Phi$ that takes codes of a sequence $\bar{X}$ and an infinitary $\Delta^{\infty}_0$-formula $\phi$ as input and returns the code of a realiser of $\varphi[\bar{X}/\mathbf{x}]$ whenever $\varphi[\bar{X}/\mathbf{x}]$ is realised.
 The same holds if we substitute realisability with uniform realisability.
 Moreover, if $\Ve = \Le$ then the statement is true for infinitary $\Sigma^{\infty}_1$-formulas. \end{lemma} \begin{proof} We give an informal description of the program $\Phi$ that computes the realisers.
 The program first checks the main operator of the input-formula and then proceeds as follows:

 If $\varphi$ is ``$X\in Y$'' or ``$X=Y$'', then the program just returns the codes of the algorithms described in Lemma \ref{Lemma:BasicAlgo} to compute a realiser of $\varphi$.
 If $\varphi=\bot$ then the program can just return anything since $\bot$ is never realised.